awrice/startup/README.md

 * **Login** - Each user will have to login with their own unique credentials stored in the cloud.
 * **Web Socket** - When a car in rented, the renter will be connected to the vehicle owner
 * **React** - Application will later be based on React

+## HTML Deliverable
+For this deliverable, I added these things to my startup
+* **HTML pages** - All the pages of the application are added using HTML code
+* **Links** - The links at the top of the page, as well as the link to my GitHub repository are functioning
+* **Mock Service Options** - There are mock services shown in the screens of the application
+* **Login** - Input boxes and submit button for login.
+* **Database** - There is user data and Service options that will be updated using the database
+* **WebSocket** - The realtime connection with the server will be done with the messaging page

+## CSS Updates (Due Oct 14th)
+I have changed some things about the way the app works.
+First and foremost, the app is no longer about cars, but instead about generic services that people can offer in the city they live in.
+Also, instead of a Messaging screen, I have created an Account settings screen.
+In this screen, we'll establish a web socket to give the user possible ideas of services to think about registering.

+For this deliverable, I made the application look better!
+* **Header, footer, and main content body**
+* **Navigation elements** - All the parts in the nav element look good, and show a bottom border when hovered over
+* **Responsive to window resizing** - As you make the window larger or smaller, the text fields and the placement of the elements shifts around
+* **Application elements** - There is a good understanding of what is the main body and what is the header and footer
+* **Application text content** - Everything is in Arial or Sans serif to give it a modernized, not-to-complex look
+* **Application images** - All the images are sized correctly and are shown in a stylized way